 Both the HRC-I and HRC-S experience occasional fluctuations in the background due to charged particles.
-These times of enhanced background are typically short (a few minutes to a few tens of minutes) and are anywhere from a factor a 2 to a factor of 10 over the quiescent rates.
+These times of enhanced background are typically short (a few minutes to a few tens of minutes) and are anywhere from a factor of two to ten over the quiescent rates.
 The increased background appears to be uniformly distributed over the detector and introduces no apparent image artifacts.
-On average it seems that no more than about 20% of the observing time is affected by these events, and they are easily recognized in the secondary science rate data and so can be filtered out if desired.
-An example of this behavior is shown in Figure 7.18.
-The reader is referred to Juda et al. (2002) for more information on the HRC background.
+On average it seems that no more than about 20% of the observing time is affected by these events, and they are easily recognized in